FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/r_st_serverBackup.md

 -   `var/db/mysql/` (AIX only)
 -   `var/db/mariadb/` (for servers using the embedded database)

-Include the following files if changes have been made after the initial installation of <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>:
+Include the following files if changes have been made after the initial installation of {{< SecureTransport/componentshortname  >}}:

 -   `lib/msgs/`
 -   `share/ftdocs/`